Are Surgical Masks Protection Against Viruses?

 The masks will, however, block most large respiratory droplets from other people’s sneezes and coughs from entering your mouth and nose.
 Coronaviruses are primarily spread through droplets.

-However, face masks work best if the sick person wears it - to keep their germs from leaving the mask and spewing the virus out in the air where it will affect others.
+However, face masks work best if the sick person wears them - to keep their germs from leaving the mask and spewing the virus out in the air where it will affect others.

 So what works best?